 We advise you to plan in advance and book your train tickets to Birmingham ahead of time.
 You can book your tickets online, or via our London Northwestern Railway app.

 For venues in the West Midlands, your Games ticket includes access to public transport in the local area on the day of your event.
-You can find out more on the Birmingham 2022 Commonwealth Games' website.
+You can find out more on the official Birmingham 2022 website.

 Avoid busier times

 Trains will be busier than usual on routes with ‘hub stations’ (hub stations detailed below).
 If possible, we advise you to avoid our busier times which are: